kersorianek/mon-portfolio/_posts/2022-10-15-Transition-from-Business-Analysis-to-a-Project-Manager.md

 cover-img: /assets/img/cover.jpg
 ---

 Are you a business analyst looking to take your career to the next level?
-Perhaps you're considering a transition to project management.
-While both roles share similar skill sets, there are some key differences between the two.
-In this blog post, we'll explore how you can leverage your business analysis experience to launch a successful career in project management.
+Maybe you’re considering a transition to project management?
+While both roles share similar skill sets, there are some key differences that require attention.
+In this blog post, we’ll explore how you can leverage your business analysis experience to launch a successful career in project management.

 _Quick Link to Specific Topic:_